bretlinne/prog272-linne-2018/week10-small-address-master/README.md

+Linne - This project has several scripts in it for SYstemD support.
+They aren't yet running.
+This needs to be updated.

 This project was bootstrapped with [Create React Address](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>